|CTN Collaboration Environment Login|

 Carolinas Trauma Network is a comprehensive, clinically integrated care continuum, advancing and spreading evidence-based best practices for the prevention and management of injury across Carolinas HealthCare System, with the ultimate goal of reducing the incidence of injury across the communities we serve.

-Every day across the Carolinas, CHS meets the needs of trauma patients who have experienced accident or injury through our Trauma Centers, community partners and diverse network of more than 650 care locations, including: academic medical centers, hospitals, healthcare pavilions, physician practices, destination centers, surgical and rehabilitation centers, home health agencies, nursing homes and hospice and palliative care.
+Every day across the Carolinas, the System meets the needs of trauma patients who have experienced accident or injury through our Trauma Centers, community partners and diverse network of more than 650 care locations, including: academic medical centers, hospitals, healthcare pavilions, physician practices, destination centers, surgical and rehabilitation centers, home health agencies, nursing homes and hospice and palliative care.

 What is Trauma?

 Trauma is a wound or injury caused by acute exposure to different types of energy (kinetic, chemical, thermal or electrical).

 Examples include concussion during a sporting event, wound caused by a gunshot or automobile crash, hip fracture caused by a fall.